 These include courses that focus on individuals and/or groups in society; courses that demonstrate how the social sciences use theory and methods to expand our understanding of social phenomena; courses that examine historical forces, cultural traditions, and human values; and related interdisciplinary courses.
 Requirement: Two courses.

 This category includes courses that reflect on human experience and the human condition; courses that reflect on the texts or artistic forms; courses in performance of art, dance, music, or theater; and related interdisciplinary courses.
 Requirement: Four courses.
 Must include 2 sequential courses in a single foreign language wherein the language of instruction is not English, with possible exemption of 1 course by AP credit.

 Students must earn credit for two sequential HAL courses in a single foreign language.
-Students may satisfy the remaining two course requirements by taking any two HAP courses, two HAL courses or one HAP and one HAL course.
+Students may satisfy the remaining two course requirements by taking any two HAP courses, any two additional HAL courses (where one of the HAL courses is beyond the elementary level (200 level or above)), or one HAP and one HAL course.

 These courses promote a knowledge and experience of physical and emotional health, bodily movement, individual and team sports, and various recreational activities as integral to the education of the whole person.
 Requirement: Two one-hour courses, one of which must be a Principles of Physical Fitness (PPF) course.
 PED courses are allowed to be taken on a satisfactory/unsatisfactory basis to satisfy this requirement.